tryton/tryton/trytond/doc/ref/exceptions.rst

    The exception raised when trying to execute a button without the rights.

+.. exception:: ButtonActionException

+   The exception raised to launch the ``action`` instead of executing the button method.

+   The ``value`` attribute is the action value returned.

 .. exception:: ImportDataError

    The exception raises when importing data fails.